annebrown/content-data/content/2.tooling/VCS/2.github/webhooks.md

 ## Uses

-Webhooks can be used to trigget builds for CI/CD, outage monitoring, microservice comms, etc.
+Webhooks can be used to trigger builds for CI/CD, outage monitoring, microservice comms, etc.